Ice-and-Rock/Expedition_Weather_Kyrgyzstan/Expedition_Weather_Kygyzstan/Objectives.md

 - ❌ all conditional rending works within boundaries high/low on day 2
     - due to .map() not stopping after index 48 ?
         Fixes
-        - added slice before the initial map function to day2
+        - added slice before the initial map function to day2 and 3
-        - removed the ```if``` statement because it's now redundant now we have slice
+        -
 - ❌ all conditional rending works within boundaries high/low on day 3
+    - ✅ Fixed, due to incorrect indexes being passed

+**Warnings**
+- ✅ All red warnings set to: 2mm rain, 15km/h Winds
+- ✅ All bold warnings cahnged to 14km/h Winds
+    - day 3 set lower for diplay purposes